 The process for managing risks is:

-where appropriate, make plans now so that the organisation is prepared to deal with the risk should it occur
+Where appropriate, make plans now so that the organization is prepared to deal with the risk should it occur.

-During the Project Initiation, the headline risks should be considered as part of the overall benefit model.
-At this stage, you will not be dealing with a full catalogue of risks, consequences and actions.
+During the Project Initiation, the headline risks should be considered as part of the overall Benefit Model.
+At this stage, you will not be dealing with a full catalog of risks, consequences and actions.
 You will focus on the main areas that affect either the justification of the project or the manner in which it will be carried out.

 This focuses attention on the areas where the project plan will need to address key issues and where specific actions and techniques may be required.
 Note how this example suggests that the biggest area of concern tends to be with the "people issues".
 The human element of a solution is often the most overlooked aspect.

-P2P Malaysia, in partnership with Bridgit Africa, both progressive Portfolio and Project Management Company have developed a unique project risk management toolkit, aptly named R@W (Risk at Work) risk manager.
+P2P Malaysia, in partnership with Bridgit Africa, both progressive Portfolio and Project Management Companies, have developed a unique project risk management toolkit, aptly named R@W (Risk at Work) risk manager.